suspended/routino/trunk/doc/README.txt

    Version 1.0 of Routino was released on 8th April 2009.
    Version 1.1 of Routino was released on 13th June 2009.
+   Version 1.2 of Routino was released on 21st October 2009.

 License